GinoongFlores/100-days-of-code/log.md

 **Thoughts**: Freecodecamp.org gives example and objectives on how to build a tribute page.
 And I hope I can easily figure it out and build a tribute page for Dr. Jose Rizal the national hero of the Philippines.

+### Day 61: April 4, 2021 | Sunday

+**Today's Progress**: Finished Working on my Tribute Page at freecodecamp.org and I'm going to submit it tomorrow.

+**Thoughts**: I've been coding through this night on my tribute page for Dr. Jose Rizal.
+And I thought it would beasy as I learn some basics but I've been struggling on some styling.
+Therefore, I look some codes on the example to understand it well and how it works.